-The Agfa Silette is designed to take the standard 35-mm cassettes of black and white as well as-of course-colour film (Agfacolor).
+The 35 mm.
+Agfa Silette is designed to take miniature cassettes monochrome as well as-of course-colour film (Agfacolor).

-It is equipped with the Agfa Apotar which is an excellent miniature Anastigmat lens having an aperture of f 3.5 and a focal length of 45 mm.
-Pronto or Prontor-S shutters are fitted to this camera.
+It is equipped with the excellent miniature anastigmat Agfa Apotar, which has an aperture of f/3.5 and a focal length of 45 mm.
+Pronto or Prontor-S shutters are available.